As a developer, sometimes you need to do server maintenance, manage deployments and figure out the architecture from a server standpoint.

 Services – You put a service in front of anything that needs to communicate with the outside world or within the cluster.
 If you create a service that can be accessed from the outside, depending on where your cluster is located, it will either assign a domain name (AWS) or an IP address (Google cloud).
 If a service needs to be accessed within the cluster, Kubernetes will give it an internal DNS address based on the name you give this service.
 It also acts as a load balancer.
 The way it finds the pods that it is supposed to route to is by tags.

-Nodes – Nodes are the actual VM’s that is running pods.
+Nodes – Nodes are the actual VM’s that are running pods.

 Another advantage of Kubernetes is that it has the concept of Pods.
 Generally, it is not a good idea to have multiple services running within one container.
 Just think about the way you will handle logs.
 Kubernetes solves this problem by creating another abstraction, that can contain multiple containers and those containers can be started and stopped as a unit.